vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 	Venice-0.7.2

-> Tip: You can make modifications to the Packages/ dir, and push it back to the repo.
+> Tip: You can modify any of the Packages/ repository, and push it back to the repo.
+It simplifies development a lot.

 Now point your browser to: `http://localhost:8080/hello/zewo`

-Hurray, it's your first Zewo / Swift app!
+Hurray, it's your first Swift HTTP app with routing and status codes handling.

-## Reusing / tagging
+## Packaging

 To share your app/library with others, just push the repo somewhere (to the github for example) and make ordinary git tag (following the SemVer schema).